 2. University discipline

-u.
-Weapons: The possession or use on University property or in approved housing of any weapons such as, but not limited to, firearms, ammunition, pellet guns, airguns, knives, blades, chemicals or explosives, including firecrackers, is prohibited unless authorized in writing by the Chief of University Police.
+t.
+Weapons: The possession or use on university property or in approved housing of any weapons such as, but not limited to, firearms, ammunition, pellet guns, airguns, knives, blades, chemicals or explosives, including firecrackers, is prohibited unless authorized in writing by the Chief of University Police.
 A harmless instrument designed to look like a weapon that is used by or is in the possession of a person with the intent to cause fear in or assault to another person is expressly included within the meaning of weapons.
-Saginaw Valley State University has adopted a Weapons Policy .
-It is necessary for students to become familiar with the policy.
+Saginaw Valley State University has adopted a Weapons and Dangerous Substances Policy.

 All organizations that sponsor activities in violation of laws or regulations are subject to discipline under the Student Code.
 In addition, all members and nonmembers who participate in this activity may be disciplined individually.